 Molnar has said his team had been overmatched talent-wise in the three non-league losses.
 But the first-year coach also said that his players have performed better in some areas.

 "After we got a chance to get back and watch the video, there were some bright spots for our football team - not nearly enough," he said.
 "We did make some strides, I think, offensively.
-We’re throwing the ball a little better, getting it out of our hands and making better decisions.
-We ran the ball more effectively."

 The Red Hawks do have a statistical advantage over the Minutemen.
 Coach Don Treadwell’s team averages 17.3 points per game to 6.3 for UMass.
 Like UMass, Miami doesn’t run the ball that well.
 The Red Hawks average 52.7 rushing yards to 64.3 for UMass.
 Senior quarterback Zac Dysert is 48 of 53 in his last two games, and threw for more than 300 yards against Ohio State.